About The Key Smartcard

 When applicable, railcards can be used with tickets bought for The Key Smartcard.
 Please ensure you select your railcard type when you buy your tickets at self-service machines.
 Railcard discounts are not valid on season tickets.

-How do I find tickets for The Key Smartcard online?
+How do I buy tickets for The Key Smartcard?

 You can buy tickets online or from a ticket machine at one of our stations outside London.
 You can buy weekly, monthly or annual season tickets.
 Single and return tickets are only available to purchase at our ticket machines outside London.